 - Level access, ramp or lift to restaurant or cafe

 - Level access, ramp or lift to the bar

-- Staff available to assist
+- Staff available twenty four hours

 - Catering Facilities